What Are Tongue Problems?

 - Kawasaki syndrome.
 This disease, usually seen in children under the age of 5, affects the blood vessels in the body and can cause strawberry tongue.
 During the severe phase of illness, children often run an extremely high fever and may also have redness and swelling in the hands and feet.

-This condition is not common and is most likely to occur in people who do not practice good dental hygiene.
-People who are on antibiotics or receiving chemotherapy and people with diabetes may be more likely to have a black hairy tongue.
+- Medical Treatments.
+People who are on antibiotics or receiving chemotherapy may be more likely to have a black hairy tongue.